causalitaly/causalitaly.github.io/content/docs/last/programme.md

 10:20—10:35: _Rafael Cabañas, Alessandro Antonucci and Marco Zaffalon_, Bounding Unidentifiable Causal Queries by Credal Nets

-10:35—10:50: _Celine Beji, Florian Yger and Jamal Atif_, Non parametric estimation of causal populations in a counterfactual scenario
+10:35—10:50: _Ruta Liepina, Adam Wyner and Giovanni Sartor_, Recent Work on Causal Reasoning in Law

 10:50—11:00: **Break**